systemdemo/workshop/workshop/SYSTEMD_101/README.md

 > Exercise: If every process (with a PID) on your machine is running under a systemd unit, what's the unit for PID 1?

-> run systemctl status with no pid... what happens?
+> Exercise: Run `systemctl status` with no PID.
+What do you see?
 ---

 ### systemctl cat